 Pastoral Prayer/Prayers of the People must be written by the Candidate and may or may not be used in the worship service.
 That prayer will be submitted with the sermon text and the exegetical paper.

-The sermon text, the exegetical paper and a copy of their Pastoral Prayer/Prayers of the People must be sent to the Candidate’s liaison at least one week prior to the sermon date.
+The sermon text, the exegetical paper, and a copy of your Pastoral Prayer/Prayers of the People must be sent to the presbytery office at least 10 days prior to the sermon date.

 At the final assessment pre-consultation Form 3 shall be used to evaluate readiness for ministry specifically as regards the Book of Order requirements:

-Evidence of readiness to begin ordered ministry as a teaching elder shall include: a) a candidate’s wisdom and maturity of faith, leadership skills, compassionate spirit, honest repute, and sound judgment; b) a transcript showing graduation, with satisfactory grades, at a regionally accredited college or university; c) a transcript from a theological institution accredited by the Association of Theological Schools acceptable to the presbytery, showing a course of study including Hebrew and Greek, exegesis of the Old and New Testaments using Hebrew and Greek, satisfactory grades in all areas of study, and graduation or proximity to graduation; and d) satisfactory grades, together with the examination papers in the areas covered by any standard ordination examination approved by General Assembly.
-Such examinations shall be prepared and administered by a body created by the presbyteries.
+Evidence of readiness to begin ordered ministry as a teaching elder shall include: a) a candidate’s wisdom and maturity of faith, leadership skills, compassionate spirit, honest repute, and sound judgment; b) a transcript showing graduation, with satisfactory grades, at a regionally accredited college or university; c) a transcript from a theological institution accredited by the Association of Theological Schools acceptable to the presbytery, showing a course of study including Hebrew and Greek, exegesis of the Old and New Testaments using Hebrew and Greek, satisfactory grades in all areas of study, and graduation or proximity to graduation; d) satisfactory grades, together with the examination papers in the areas covered by any standard ordination examination approved by General Assembly.
+Such examinations shall be prepared and administered by a body created by the presbyteries; [G-2.0607] e) and successful fulfillment of additional requirements, if mandated by CPM.

 All of the following are to be computer-generated or typed: